On ordered Ramsey numbers of bounded-degree graphs: Previous results

 Using an elementary argument (see~\cite{cfls14}), it can be shown that every ordered matching $\cM_{2n}$ with $2n$ vertices and with interval chromatic number two satisfies $\OR(\cM_{2n}) \leq 2n^2$.
 Asymptotically, this is the best known upper bound on $\OR(\cM_{2n})$.
 It would be interesting to close this gap~\cite[Problem~6.3]{cfls14}.

 By the result of Conlon~et~al.~\cite{cfls14} mentioned below Theorem~\ref{thm-superpolynomialMatching}, the ordered Ramsey number of almost every ordered matching is superpolynomial in the number of vertices.
 In contrast, it is not difficult to find an ordered matching~$\cM$ on $2n$ vertices with $\OR(\cM)$ only linear in $n$.
-An example is the ordered matching $\mathcal{M}_{2n}$ on $[2n]\colonequals\{1,\ldots,2n\}$ with edges $\{i,2n+1-i\}$ for $i=1,\ldots,n$; see Figure~\ref{fig-linearOrderings} a).
-Another example is the ordered matching $\cM'_{2n}$ sketched in Figure~\ref{fig-linearOrderings} b).
-The simple fact that $\OR(\cM_{2n}), \OR(\cM'_{2n}) \leq 4n-2$ can be proved easily by the pigeonhole principle.
+An example is the ordered matching $\mathcal{M}_{2n}$ on $[2n]\colonequals\{1,\ldots,2n\}$ with edges $\{i,2n+1-i\}$ for $i=1,\ldots,n$; see part~a) of Figure~\ref{fig-linearOrderings}.
+Another example is the ordered matching $\cM'_{2n}$ sketched in part~b) of Figure~\ref{fig-linearOrderings}.
+The simple fact that $\OR(\cM_{2n}), \OR(\cM'_{2n}) \leq 4n-2$ can be proved easily using the pigeonhole principle.

 In particular, it follows that every graph $G$ with maximum degree 1 satisfies $\minr(G)\le4n-2$.
 It is a natural question whether for every fixed positive integer $\Delta$ there is a constant $c_\Delta$ such that $\minr(G)\le c_\Delta n$ holds for every graph $G$ on $n$ vertices with maximum degree $\Delta$.
 Conlon~et~al.~\cite{cfls14} consider this to be unlikely and pose the following problem.